Google review, Brooklyn LettersBrooklyn Letters

 PROFESSIONAL SPEECH, LANGUAGE, LITERACY, COMMUNICATION, & FEEDING SERVICES

-We are like the Olympic coaches of language arts; we specialize in the complete literacy remediation package: reading, writing, speaking, and listening services for preschoolers to adults.
-We are experienced with the following, expressive and receptive language disorders (language processing), executive functioning issues, autism spectrum, e.g. Asperger’s, pervasive developmental disorder (PDD-NOS), central auditory processing disorder, language-based learning disabilities (e.g. dyslexia), reading comprehension difficulties, and expressive writing disorders.
+The professionals are like the Olympic coaches of language arts; they specialize in the complete literacy remediation package: reading, writing, speaking, and listening services for preschoolers to adults.
+Expertise is available for the following, expressive and receptive language disorders (language processing), executive functioning issues, autism spectrum, e.g. Asperger’s, pervasive developmental disorder (PDD-NOS), central auditory processing disorder, language-based learning disabilities (e.g. dyslexia), reading comprehension difficulties, and expressive writing disorders.

 Learn about The Language Literacy Network– the many language components that unify into skilled reading and writing.
 The infographic is attached and may be freely shared –unaltered and for non-commercial purposes.